Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 The problem of waste recycling has been at the forefront of attention for several years now.

 It is no secret that the capacity of landfills for waste disposal is running out.
-This forces the state to intensify the search for a way out of this situation.
+This forces the state to intensify its search for a way out of the current situation.
 However, so far these attempts have not been successful.

-As a result, it is worth saying that the main problems in the field of production and consumption waste management are reduced to:
+In summary, it is worth saying that the main problems in the field of industrial and consumer waste management boil down to:

-the absence of a unified system of normative acts on the issues of waste management, primarily on their classification and certification;
+absence unified system regulations on waste management, primarily on their classification and certification;

-the creation of specialized industries and the promotion of new technologies is hampered by the lack of legislative mechanisms for economic incentives for enterprises that collect, transport and process waste.
+The creation of specialized production and the promotion of new technologies is hampered by the lack of legislative mechanisms for economic incentives for enterprises collecting, transporting and processing waste.

 Elementary mechanisms for economic incentives for enterprises in the field of waste management could be: